 The wet warm weather of late summer and early autumn brings mushroom season and wild mushroom can be found in large amounts in both woodland and on pasture, especially following a good rain shower on a warm day.

 A little later there are nuts aplenty, in particular hazel and beech nuts and crab apples ripen.

 All year round nettles, dandelions and thistles are readily available and very nutritious while elderflowers were (and are) used to make excellent wine or cordial.
 By the coast there is samphire and various types of edible seaweed.

 Rocks along the shoreline are often dense with mussels.
 Crabs and shrimp can simply be picked from rock pools when the tide goes out and limpets, clams and periwinkles are also there for the taking

 Not surprisingly all of these ingredients feature in traditional dishes.

 It’s impossible to talk about Irish food without mentioning the potato.
-They first saved us then almost destroyed us in history, but there are few households where the potato is not still a staple and anyone who makes even a basic stab at growing vegetables will plant a few spuds in their garden.
+They first saved us then almost destroyed us in history, but there are few households where the potato is not still a staple and anyone who makes even a basic stab at growing vegetables will plant a few spuds in their patch.

-Irish people are very fussy about their potatoes.
-Typically a supermarket will stock at least 5 or 6 different varieties, often many more, with the varieties changing depending on the season and each suited to a particular method of cooking.
+Irish people are fussy about their potatoes.
+Typically a supermarket will stock at least 5 or 6 different varieties, often more, with the varieties changing depending on the season and each suited to a particular method of cooking.